Gain financial insights

 It creates habits that stick.
 By consistently saving and planning, you’ll slowly build a habit of putting money aside every month.
 Over time, this small step will lead you to a secure financial future.

-How to Start Following the 50/30/20 Rule
+How to Start Following the 50 30 20 Budget Rule in India

 You don’t need a finance degree to make this work.
 It’s about taking small steps and staying consistent.